 - Can I use another tip: yes, but the roses will look different.
 The 2D tip is a curved star tip with 6 prongs.
 You can PURCHASE the tip HERE

-This is the “nozzle” used to pipe the rose cupcakes, I find people searching for what piping tip to use to frost rose cupcakes, what piping tip to use to frost rose cupcakes and buttercream rose nozzle to find out what tip to use.
+This is the “nozzle” used to pipe the rose cupcakes, I find people searching for what piping tip to use to frost rose cupcakes, and what piping tip to use to frost rose cupcakes, and buttercream rose nozzle to find out what tip to use.
 It’s the 2D tip!

 - What recipe do you use for your frosting: the recipe is below as is easy to print, it provides creamy frosting perfect for piping onto cakes and cupcakes.

 - Where is your Chocolate Cupcakes Recipe HERE just click here to print it.

 HERE is my Small Batch Chocolate Cupcake Recipe (6 cupcakes)

 - You’ll find my Vanilla Cupcake Recipe HERE